 “Nickel-free” stainless steel

-Nickel-free stainless steels belong to the SAE 400 series.
-A key difference to differentiate it from the others is that being from the ferritic and martensitic families, it exhibits magnetism.
+Nickel-free stainless steel belongs to the SAE 400 series.
+A key difference to differentiates it from the others is that being from the ferritic and martensitic families, it exhibits magnetism.
 Within this series, the most common in the kitchen is SAE 430 (EN 1.4016, ferritic type).
 It is also designated as 18/0 stainless steel (18% chrome, 0% nickel).
 However, the 18/0 designation is misleading, as 430 steel contains up to 0.75% nickel.

 18/0 stainless steel is very common in mid-range cutlery, the most common in any home.
 Since it is usually cheaper than 18/10 and 18/8, it is not necessary to stabilize the alloy to resist high temperatures.
 If your cutlery has magnetism, it is of this type.
 Higher-end stainless steel cutlery is usually made from 304 18/10 or 18/8 steel.
 18/0 steel is also very common in countertops and preparation surfaces.
 It is much less resistant to corrosion than 18/10 and 18/8.